 - Inflation and Changes in Credit Terms: The inflation effect is to be reduced from the sales or net income, and if there are changes in credit terms due to which the sales are increased, the effect is also to be reduced.

 - Non-Cash Expenses: Non-cash expenses like depreciation on assets, amortization of assets, etc., are to be added back to calculate the effective income quality.

 The following are the advantages of Quality of income:

 - It measures the actual growth of the company or organization due to operational activities.

 - The quality of income report is part of the due diligence report and prepared by an independent third party.

-- Quality of earnings report is the basic report on which investors takes the investment decisions.
+- The quality of earnings report is the basic report on which investors make investment decisions.

 - It only focuses on the real growth of the organization.